prashplus/RabbitMQ-Demo/README.md

 ### Windows

-For Windows, download the latest install from: https://www.rabbitmq.com/download.html and follow the usual steps to install it.
+For Windows, download the latest installer from: https://www.rabbitmq.com/download.html and follow the usual steps to install it.

 ### Linux Container